 If you were a passenger in a Lyft or Uber vehicle that was involved in a crash, you can make a claim for damages.
 Both Uber and Lyft carry policies worth up to a million dollars, though how much you are entitled to recover will be determined by your specific case.
 If you were driving another vehicle and were hit by an Uber or Lyft driver, we can help you make a claim for compensation, too.

 All advocates are not created equal

-Once you’ve realized or decided to request assistance from a Miami-Dade auto accident attorney, there are still some issues to take into consideration.
+Once you’ve realized or decided to request assistance from a car accident attorney, there are still some issues to take into consideration.
 You don’t want some slick ambulance chaser who is only working with you in order to profit, regardless of whether he or she is actually providing you with assistance.
 Upfront you should ask or be informed about the attorney’s payment system.
 A reputable, reliable lawyer will work on a contingency basis, first evaluating your situation for no cost, before deciding whether your case is appropriate for their office.
 Will you have to pay, even if you don’t receive a settlement or go to trial?
 These types of predatory legal practices continue to deceive the vulnerable, so it’s imperative that you ask questions if you are able, or look to a family member or friend for aid in the process of selecting the right injury lawyer in South Florida for your needs.

 Se habla español.